 Diversity & Inclusion (General)

-Aird & Berlis LLP conducts ongoing webinars on diversity and inclusion on topics such as diversity and inclusion in the workplace and pride at work.
+Aird & Berlis LLP conducts ongoing webinars on topics such as diversity and inclusion in the workplace and pride at work.

 Canada's Best Diversity Employers recognizes employers across Canada that have exceptional workplace diversity and inclusiveness programs.
 This competition recognizes successful diversity initiatives in a variety of areas, including programs for employees from five groups: (1) Women; (2) Members of visible minorities; (3) Persons with disabilities; (4) Indigenous peoples; and (5) Lesbian, Gay, Bisexual and Transgender/Transsexual (LGBT) peoples.